Scholarships and Awards

 The Rowlinson Scholarship is awarded each year by the Faculty on behalf of the Rowlinson Trust.
 It is awarded to a first-year undergraduate student who has previously attended secondary education in Birmingham, and who achieves the best average marks over the year.

-Mature student Anthony Emery won the Scholarship in 2008/09.
-Anthony left full-time education a number of years ago to embark on a short but successful career in the retail sector.
-Despite being promoted, he was interested in pursuing an academic career, and decided to return to full-time education, choosing a BSc in Multimedia Technology.
+Mature student Anthony Emery was a previous winner.
+Anthony originally left full-time education for a successful career in the retail sector.
+Despite being promoted, he was interested in pursuing an academic career and chose to study on our BSc in Multimedia Technology.

 Throughout his studies, Anthony demonstrated commitment and hard work, achieving a commendable set of results in the first year of his studies.